Matt Lucas: Personal life

 Lucas is a patron of the Karen Morris Memorial Trust, a UK charity for leukaemia patients and their families.
 In April 2003, he appeared on Celebrity Who Wants to Be a Millionaire? and won £62,500 for the charity.

 Lucas is gay.
 He first suspected his sexuality at age seven.
 At a ceremony in Central London in December 2006, he entered into a civil partnership with Kevin McGee.
 In attendance were Barbara Windsor, Neil Tennant, Elton John, and Courtney Love.
 They separated and had their civil partnership dissolved through the High Court in 2008.

 Lucas was raised as Jewish but has variously described himself as an atheist and a "fairly secular Jew".
-On 16 June 2022, he was the subject of BBC's Who Do You Think You Are? and discovered that many of his grandmother's cousins had been killed in the Holocaust.
-His grandmother's cousin Werner Goldschmidt rented a room from Otto Frank, in Amsterdam in 1942, and was living with the family when they went into hiding.
-In 2021, 83 years after his grandmother fled Berlin, Lucas obtained German citizenship and collected a Certificate of Naturalisation from the German embassy.
+In 2022, he was the subject of BBC's Who Do You Think You Are? and learned that many of his grandmother's cousins had been murdered in the Holocaust.
+His grandmother's cousin, Werner Goldschmidt, had lived with the family of diarist Anne Frank as a sub-tenant in Amsterdam in 1942.
+In the episode, it is disclosed that his cousin is mentioned by name in Anne’s diary, and was present in the apartment at the time of the family’s last night there, before they went into hiding.
+In 2021, 83 years after his grandmother left Berlin, Lucas obtained German citizenship.

 Lucas is an avid supporter of Arsenal Football Club.

 From 2012 to 2015, Lucas lived with his Bridesmaids co-star Rebel Wilson in West Hollywood.